akench/ComputerSecurity/1Project/README.md

 # Adding objects to groups
 python3 AddObjectToGroup.py objectname objectgroup

-# Defining permissions
+# Defining permissions (objectgroup is optional)
 python3 AddAccess.py operation usergroup [objectgroup]

-# Checking if a user has permission to access an object
+# Checking if a user has permission to access an object (objectgroup is optional)
 python3 CanAccess.py operation usergroup [objectgroup]
 ```
 Our scripts generate an `AccessControlData.pickle` file to store all data needed to implement the access controls.
 If you happen to incorrectly input a test case, you can simply delete this `.pickle` file to start over (although you will have to redo the steps leading up to the incorrect invokation).